Book on inflation: Economist Höfgen calls for the disempowerment of the ECB-breakinglatest.news-Breaking Latest News

 Central banks are using interest rate hikes to try to prevent inflation from spreading beyond energy price shocks throughout the economy, and more importantly, from entrenching expectations of rising prices, causing prices to rise more sharply and for longer.
 The fact that rising interest rates make credit more expensive and thus slow down the economy is the painful part of the therapy, which the vast majority of economists also support.
 The ECB wants to bring inflation back to around two percent.

 Höfgen, on the other hand, argues that higher interest rates in the current situation do not prevent inflation from spreading.
-Inflation will not take root at all, but will disappear on its own as soon as the shock wave has passed through the economy.
+In addition, inflation will not take root at all, but will disappear on its own as soon as the shock wave has run through the economy.
 Neither the money supply nor inflation expectations would affect prices.
 The interest rate hikes did not work against inflation.
 But they would cause damage to the economy, prevent necessary investments and destroy jobs.

 What does Höfgen propose in his book against inflation?